ashishverm/community/tutorials/using-cloud-vpn-with-pan/index.md

 ### Getting Started

-The first step in configuring your Palo Alto Networks PA-3020 for use with the Google cloud VPN service is to ensure that the following prerequisite conditions have been met:
+The first step in configuring your Palo Alto Networks VM-series for use with the Google cloud VPN service is to ensure that the following prerequisite conditions have been met:

-* Palo Alto Networks PA-3020 online and functional with no faults detected
+* Palo Alto Networks VM-series online and functional with no faults detected
-* Root access to the Palo Alto Networks PA-3020
+* Root access to the Palo Alto Networks VM-series
 * At least one configured and verified functional internal interface
 * One configured and verified functional external interface

 ### IPsec parameters

-For the PA-3020 IKE configuration, the following details will be used:
+For the VM-series IKE configuration, the following details will be used:

 |Parameter | Value|
 --------- |  -----